xxkmcxx/FinalProject/FinalProject1/FinalProject/readme.txt

 7. If you want to identify a paragraph in your text you must press '`' at the end of each paragraph.

-8. After finishing editing a text press '~' and "ENTER" to finish editing and return to previous menu.
+8. After finishing editing a text press "ENTER" and '~' and "ENTER" to finish editing and return to previous menu.

 9. After editing a text, more text editing options will become available.